jemscoding/roleandpermsact/README.md

-# roleandpermsact
+# Role and Permission Activity
-Roles and Permission Activity (Balito and Macalde)
+Roles and Permission Activity Repository (Balito and Macalde)